tldr-pages/tldr/pages/common/bash.md

 `bash -e {{path/to/script.sh}}`

-- Execute commands from stdin:
+- Read and execute commands from stdin:

 `bash -s`